Register For School

 (Download Adobe Acrobat Reader to view or print PDF)

-So you want to register your child in a Broward County Public School?
-No problem!
-Here is a checklist to help the registration process go as smoothly as possible.
-When you arrive at your child's school to register, please be prepared to present valid documentation for the following requirements.
+View the registration checklist to help the enrollment process go as smoothly as possible.
+When you arrive at your child's school to register, please be prepared to present valid documentation.

 Find the school(s) assigned to your home address using our Find My School feature.